 About

 Banned Books Week was launched in 1982 in response to a sudden surge in the number of challenges to books in libraries, bookstores, and schools.
-Typically (but not always) held during the last week of September, the annual event highlights the value of free and open access to information and brings together the entire book community — librarians, educators, authors, publishers, booksellers, and readers of all types — in shared support of the freedom to seek and to express ideas.
+Held in the last week of September or first week of October, the annual event highlights the value of free and open access to information and brings together the entire book community — librarians, educators, authors, publishers, booksellers, and readers of all types — in shared support of the freedom to seek and to express ideas.

-The next Banned Books Week will be held September 22-28, 2024.
-The theme of this year’s event is Freed Between the Lines.
+The next Banned Books Week will be held October 4–10, 2026.
+The theme of this year’s event is Let Books Be — Protect the Freedom to Read.

 - Gender Queer by Maia Kobabe